ethereum/hive/docs/clients.md

 | `HIVE_FORK_MUIRGLACIER`    | decimal              | [Muir Glacier][EIP-2387] transition block      |
 | `HIVE_FORK_BERLIN`         | decimal              | [Berlin][EIP-2070] transition block            |
 | `HIVE_FORK_LONDON`         | decimal              | [London][london-spec] transition block         |

-### Enode script

-Some tests require peer-to-peer node information of the client instance.
-The client container must contain an `/enode.sh` script that echoes the enode of the running instance.
-This script is executed by the Hive host in order to retrieve the enode URL.

 [geth-docker]: ../clients/go-ethereum/Dockerfile
 [oe-genesis-jq]: ../clients/openethereum/mapper.jq